-Since 2014, the British government has supplied a Model agreement for a shorthold assured tenancy for use in the private rented sector.
-It is available free of charge and is accompanied by guidance.
-Whilst it is a useful reference for landlords and tenants, it is not always an appropriate solution.
+Since 2014, the British government has supplied a Model tenancy agreement for an assured shorthold assured tenancy (AST) for use in the private rented sector in England and Wales.
+The tenancy agreement is available free of charge and is accompanied by guidance.
+Whilst it is a useful reference for private landlords and tenants, it is not always an appropriate solution.
 This article will explain when the government’s model agreement isn’t suitable and offer alternatives.

 1. The model agreement is not suitable for all rental situations

 The model agreement should not be used in the following situations:

 - Social housing (local authority or housing association properties);

 - Business lets (i.e. where the tenant is a company renting residential accommodation for its employees);

 - If none of the tenants will occupy the property as their only or principal home;

 - Renting a room in shared premises, such as a bedsit (i.e. if the tenants are not, together, renting the whole of a house or a self-contained apartment within a block of flats);